HL7/fhir-us-ph-library/input/pagecontent/artifact-overview.md

 * [Extensions]({{site.data.fhir.path}}extensibility.html) define additional data elements that can be conveyed as part of a resource
 * [Code Systems]({{site.data.fhir.path}}codesystem.html) define guide-specific terminologies to be used in one or more of the profiles
 * [Value Sets]({{site.data.fhir.path}}valueset.html) define the specific subsets of code systems that can be (or are recommended to be) used within one or more profile elements
+* Examples (instances) of the profiles defined in this guide

 ### Profiles

 #### Profiles: Content

-The set of Profiles: Content is composed of profiles defining what data is exchanged about health encounters, clinical findings, clinical history, and related concepts.
+Profiles defining what data is exchanged about health encounters, clinical findings, clinical history, and related concepts.

   * [US Public Health Characteristics of Home Environment](StructureDefinition-us-ph-characteristics-of-home-environment.html)
   * [US Public Health Chief Complaint Observation](StructureDefinition-us-ph-chief-complaint-observation.html)